 - Accounts and property remain in the U.S;

-- The trust is treated for tax purposes as a U.S domestic trust and is not subject to federal filing requirements:
+- The Offshore Trust can be structured for tax purposes as a U.S domestic trust – not subject to federal filing requirements:

-- The trust can provide estate planning benefits of passing property to survivors and avoiding probate
+- The asset protection structure can provide estate planning benefits of passing property to survivors and avoiding probate;

-- Client retains the option to strategically transfer funds to an overseas account established in the trust, at any time.
+- The client retains the option to transfer funds to an overseas account established in the Offshore Trust;

 - The Safety Valve Feature is popular in both offshore and domestic trusts.